baiyun-jing/gwe/content/posts/jmps_event.md

 ![](/posts/jmp-event/banner2.png)

-This event will feature a stellar line up of Job Market Candidates with Job Market Papers (JMPs) on topics across a range of contexts from the ask gap to unemployment insurance:
+This event will feature a stellar line up of Job Market Candidates with Job Market Papers (JMPs) on outcomes by gender across a range of contexts, from the ask gap to unemployment insurance:

 - [**Stephanie Cheng**](https://scholar.harvard.edu/sdcheng) on ["Careers Versus Children: How Childcare Affects the Academic Tenure-Track Gender Gap"](https://scholar.harvard.edu/files/sdcheng/files/sdcheng_kids_jmpv7.pdf)
 - [**Paula López-Peña**](https://sites.google.com/view/plopezpena) on ["Managing the second shift: The impact of noncognitive skills on female entrepreneurs’ time allocation and mental health"](https://www.dropbox.com/s/mpzuyjoyskdavoo/lopezpena-jmp-201102.pdf?dl=0)